markfinger/webpack-build/README.md

   // An absolute path to a file that will be used to store cached data
   cacheFile: null,

-  // The cache key used to distinguish the current request's compilation.
-  // If not defined, it is set to `opts.config + '__' + opts.hash`
-  cacheKey: null,

   // A hash value used to distinguish requests, cached values, and hmr connections.
   // If not defined, the wrapper serializes the options provided and generates a
   // md5 hash
   hash: null,